Assertion language

 \x[0-9 a-f A-F][0-9 a-f A-F] | the character of ASCII code in hexadecimal |

-After the interpretation, string is treated as one of the string
+After the interpretation, string is treated as one of the string, address,

 the format of the string.
 The format of each data type follows the one of